ThomasBolstad/Data_Analysis_Projects/Python Data Analysis Tools/README.md

 # 🐍 Python Data Analysis Tools

-This folder contains Python-based data analysis projects that demonstrate your skills in data wrangling, visualization, and algorithmic problem solving.
-Built using `pandas`, `matplotlib`, `numpy`, and `seaborn`, these projects were completed as part of freeCodeCamp’s Data Analysis and Scientific Computing with Python certifications — and customized to showcase real analysis output.
+This folder contains Python-based data analysis projects that demonstrate skills in data wrangling, visualization, and algorithmic problem solving.
+Built using `pandas`, `matplotlib`, `numpy`, and `seaborn`, these projects were completed as part of freeCodeCamp’s Data Analysis and Scientific Computing with Python certifications — and customized to showcase real-world analysis output.

 ---